 Broward County is the second largest county in Florida and its population is larger than 14 states and the District of Columbia.
 As a practicing attorney and owner of the law firm Udine and Udine, the Commissioner promotes small business ownership and is currently focusing his attention on attracting technology-based industry to Broward County to encourage future innovation and high paying, skilled jobs.
 He is an ardent supporter of funding for the Innovation Hub at Nova Southeastern University, he supported local companies competing in the Steve Case Rise of the Rest competition and recently received the 2019 Distinguished Leader Award from the Florida Atlantic University Research Park.
 Mr. Udine is currently an elected director at Legacy Bank of Florida, a small community bank assisting small businesses in Broward and Palm Beach Counties.

 Michael and his wife Stacey reside in Parkland, Florida.
 They have three children who all attended local public schools in District 3.
-His two sons, David and Matt, are currently attending the University of Florida.
-His daughter Lexi is attending Marjory Stoneman Douglas High School in Parkland.
+His son, David, is a UF graduate in the Commercial Real Estate business in South Florida.
+Matt is currently attending the University of Florida and is studying medicine.
+His daughter Lexi is attending UF where she is majoring in Education.
 Michael values a balanced life between his professional career, public responsibilities, and spending time with his family.
 Commissioner Udine is active in volunteering and attending events throughout the community.
 He prides himself on promoting local events in his district, working with his temple (Kol Tikvah), and supporting various charities.